-Until one day I knew enough was enough.
-I didn’t want to have a down day, because my page views were down.
-I changed my Jetpack settings to show weekly stats.
+Until one day, I knew enough was enough.
+I didn’t want to have a down day because my page views were down.
+So I changed my Jetpack settings to show weekly stats.

 That worked for one day.
-Even with the weekly stats, it took one click and I could see what was going on for that day.
+After that, even with the weekly stats, it took one click, and I could see what was going on for that day.

 ONE CHANGE BEFORE I DELETED

 When I deleted it, it was a strange thing.
-I felt like what do I do now?
-Deleting Jetpack has given me my vision back.
+I felt like, what do I do now?
+But, deleting Jetpack has given me my vision back.
 Looking at my stats weekly and monthly is a fresh of breath air.

-Deleting Jetpack I can look at stats long term and see the top posts that are popular.
-Especially in the coupon bloggers world, deals die hourly.
+Deleting Jetpack, I can look at stats long-term and see the top popular posts.
+But, unfortunately, especially in the coupon bloggers world, deals die hourly.

 WHAT LIFE WITHOUT JETPACK LOOKS LIKE NOW